cybertraining-dsc/su21-reu-361/project/index.md

 ## 5. Benchmark

 The amount of time it takes to train the 100 epochs for the LSTM is around 2 minutes.
-A StopWatch module was used from the package cloudmesh-common[^10].
+A StopWatch module was used from the package cloudmesh-common[^10] to precisely measure the training time.

 ```
 +------------------+--------------------------------------------------------------------------------+